 Speaking with the club’s Vice President Susan Lyden about the Hobart Doll Show, there’s no mistaking the passion these people have for their craft.
 Susan was also clearly (and rightly) proud of the commitment the club has made to Cystic Fibrosis Tasmania.
 With such community spirit and a strong mutual interest, it’s no wonder they’ve been going strong since 1983.

 The club roll out the welcome mat to everyone, and meet regularly for workshops and outings.
 Doll-lovers are encouraged to visit meetings as a guest or complete an application form for membership.
 Wide-ranging interests are covered under the umbrella of the Hobart Doll Club, and include

 - general craft activities

 They freely admit that their enthusiasm verges on obsession!
 And there’s no wonder really, when you consider the process involved with making a porcelain doll.
 Starting from scratch, pouring and bisque-firing the clay in a kiln; painting miniature facial features in layers; sewing elaborate clothes and assembling accessories.
-There’s many skilled professions rolled into one package, there!
+There’s many skilled professions rolled into one package.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!